smerth/macos-setup/README.md

-# Setup New MacOS based computer for development with Node and Python
+# Setup New MacOS computer for development with Node and Python

 This readme outlines how I setup a new MacOS for general use and for Node and Python development.
 The repo contains some shell scripts to help speed-up the process and some reference material to help clarify the steps.

 If you follow these steps **sequentially without jumping around**, and trust we will cover all the major steps, it should be a fairly fast and efficient setup.

+## First Steps

-## Install Developer Tools
+### Install Developer Tools

 Installing XCode is a painfully long wait and not necessary if all you need are the **developer tools**.
 To initiate installation of just the tools without installing XCode just call git